buchananwill/m2sql-project-tracker/PROJECT_SUMMARY.md

 2. By exact `name:` match within the table
 3. If neither matches, create a new row

 Row names must be unique per table.
+Anchors must be unique globally.

 ### Source of Truth